eaimiesylv/Meeting/README.md

 6.invite a user by selecting their name from the drop down option.
 For a user name to appear on the invitee list, the user must have register

-7. click on poll to create a meeting poll
+7.click on poll to create a meeting poll